-One important property of any point registration method is its robustness to outliers.
-Our method has a built-in outlier model, namely, a uniform component that is added to the Gaussian mixture to account for non-Gaussian data, as suggested in [40].
-This adds an improper uniform density component to the mixture.
-In theory, it is attractive to incorporate the estimation of the uniform parameters into the EM algorithm.
-In practice, this requires an in-depth analysis of ML for the mixture in the presence of several parametric component models, which is an unsolved problem [41], [42].
+problem [41, 42].
 We propose a treatment of the uniform component on the basis of considerations and properties that are specific to point registration.
 This modifies the expressions of the posteriors without adding any extra free parameters in the maximization step and without altering the general structure of the algorithm.
-Hence, the convergence proofs of ECM [32] and EM [21], [43], [44] carry over in this case.
+Hence, the convergence proofs of ECM [32] and of EM [21, 43, 44] carry over in this case.

 Our approach to outlier rejection differs from existing methods currently used in point registration.
-Nonquadratic robust loss functions are proposed in [4] and in [17], but the drawback is that the optimization process can be trapped in local minima.
+Non-quadratic robust loss functions are proposed in [4] and in [17] but the drawback is that the optimization process can be trapped in local minima.
 This is not the case with our method because of the embedding of outlier rejection within EM.
-Other robust techniques such as RANSAC [6], [19], least median of squares (LMSs) [45], or least trimmed squares (LTSs) [5], [46] must consider a very large number of subsets sampled from the two sets of points before a satisfactory solution can be found.
+Other robust techniques such as RANSAC [6, 19], least median of squares (LMS) [45], or least trimmed squares (LTS) [5, 46] must consider a very large number of subsets sampled from the two sets of points before a satisfactory solution can be found.
 Moreover, there is a risk that the two trimmed subsets which are eventually selected (a data subset and a model subset) contain outlying data that lead to a good fit.
 These random sampling issues are even more critical when one deals with articulated objects because several subsets of trimmed data points must be available, i.e., one trimmed subset for each rigid part.

-- We perform extensive experiments with both the ECMPR-rigid and ECMPR-articulated point registration algorithms.
-We thoroughly study the behavior of the method with respect to - 1. the initial parameter values, - 2. the amount of noise added to the observed data, - 3. the presence of outliers, and - 4. the use of anisotropic covariances instead of isotropic ones.

-We illustrate the effectiveness of the method in the case of tracking a complex articulated object-a human hand composed of 5 kinematic chains, 16 parts, and 27 degrees of freedom, as shown in Fig. 1.
+We perform extensive experiments with both the ECMPR-rigid and ECMPR-ariculated point registration algorithms.
+We thoroughly study the behaviour of the method with respect to (i) the initial parameter values, (ii) the amount of noise added to the observed data, (iii) the presence of outliers, and (iv) the use of anisotropic covariances instead of isotropic ones.
+We illustrate the effectiveness of the method in the case of tracking a complex articulated object - a human hand composed of 5 kinematic chains, 16 parts, and 27 degrees of freedom, as shown in Fig. 1.